Adult social care

 Getting the right support

-If you need basic equipment such as a commode, bed pan, urinal or bed cradle, you don't need a specialist assessment; call the Community Equipment Service on (01226) 645400 and they'll deliver the equipment to your home.
+If you need basic equipment such as a commode, bed pan, urinal or bed cradle, you don't need a specialist assessment.
+Please call the Community Equipment Service on (01226) 645400 and they'll deliver the equipment to your home.
 If you prefer, you can collect it from: Unit 33, Grange Lane Industrial Park, Stairfoot, Barnsley, S71 5AS.

 For more specialist equipment, such as a bath lift or hoist, you'll need to get a social care assessment.
 If your assessment shows you qualify for equipment, it'll be loaned to you free of charge for as long as you need it.